tendo544/HR-Salary-Promotion-Prediction-Analysis/README.md

  # Next Steps
- Incorporate additional variables such as tenure,job role, and educational level to improve prediction accuracy Develop a more advanced predictive model for salary and promotion using statistical tools
+ Incorporate additional variables such as tenure,job role, and educational level to improve prediction accuracy Develop a more advanced predictive model for salary and promotion using statistical tools Markdown
+ ## Dataset
+ The dataset used for this analysis can be found here:
+ [Download Excel File]
+ (HR Employee- Salary Prediction Analysis.xlsx)